Migrant children from other countries are being expelled into Mexico

 “They said I had to stay calm because she was going to be OK,” the father said.
 “I didn’t know what to ask; it was just all confusing.”
 His daughter had no family in Mexico, he said.

 She had been waiting in El Salvador to be approved for a visa to enter the United States under a special program for victims of sexual violence, based on what had happened to her in her home country, he said.
-He was not sure why she had tried to cross the U.S. border before she was approved to do so — he assumed it was out of fears for her own safety.
+He was not sure why she had tried to cross the U.S. border before she was approved to do so — he assumed it was out of fear for her own safety.

 After lawyers intervened on the girl’s behalf, arguing that her rights had been violated during the expulsion, she was allowed into the United States and is now living in a shelter in Arizona.
 Her father said he is waiting for permission from the U.S. government to be reunited with his daughter.